biomedisa/biomedisa/README/ubuntu_interpolation_cli.md

 ```

 #### Install CUDA Toolkit
 Download and install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) or via command-line as follows.
 You may choose any CUDA version compatible with your NVIDIA GPU architecture as outlined in the [NVIDIA Documentation](https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html).
-If you select a version other than CUDA 12.6 for Ubuntu 22.04, you will need to adjust the following steps accordingly:
+If you select a version other than **CUDA 12.6** for **Ubuntu 22.04**, you will need to adjust the following steps accordingly:
 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/cuda-keyring_1.1-1_all.deb
 sudo dpkg -i cuda-keyring_1.1-1_all.deb